 Animal Health Section personnel may also work closely with the Vermont Agency of Agriculture's dairy inspectors to provide welfare-related technical assistance to owners and managers of commercial dairy farms that are otherwise regulated by the Agency.
 In the event that this technical assistance does not result in an acceptable outcome, the state veterinarian may refer the case to a humane agent for further investigation and enforcement action if deemed necessary.

-Animal Health Section personnel inspect companion animal facilities such as animal shelters, pet shops and rescue organization animal housing facilities on a regular basis.
+Animal Health Section personnel inspect pet shops on a yearly or complaint driven basis.
 If an animal welfare violation is observed during an inspection, a referral will be made to the humane agent with jurisdiction of the municipality where the business is located for investigation and enforcement action if deemed necessary.